yskhypo/singaporela/README.md

 Sentosa -- Luge (fun, bumper car race type thing), Siloso beach or any beach there.
 Take a cable car to Sentosa.
 East coast -- roller blading if you want. its also a beach and stuff.
-Botanic gardens
+Botanic gardens -- nature.
 Funan mall -- cool tech mall.
-Ion orchard -- shopping and stuff
+Ion orchard -- shopping and stuff.
-Bugis street -- hanging out, cheap stuff
+Bugis street -- hanging out, cheap stuff.
-Timbre+ -- good night time hangout -- there's a band and food and stuff
+Timbre+ -- good night time hangout -- there's a band and food and stuff.

 ## Food
 - Prive at Chijmes -- they have outdoor sitting, nice ambience.